Dysphagia for solid food of several months duration. No fever. No weight loss.

-Soft-tissue attenuation, smoothly marginated ovoid solid mass that arises from left wall of oesophagus, displaces the oesophagus and narrows its lumen.
+Soft-tissue attenuation, smoothly marginated ovoid solid mass that arises from left wall of esophagus, displaces the esophagus and narrows its lumen.
 Punctate calcifications are noted.
 No signs of invasion.

-This patient has a oesophageal leiomyoma.
-It's a benign tumour of the oesophagus.
+This patient has a esophageal leiomyoma.
+It's a benign tumor of the esophagus.

 Diagnostic clue: presence of calcifications within mass is almost pathognomonic for this lesion.